Wabinab/Xenoblade-Chronicles-3-The-Book/src/13_fighting_ethel.md

 K finally had time to stood up, laughing at them as he danced{{footnote: God knows how he had been beaten so badly and still didn't forgot the dance.}} and explaining to them, "Haaaaaahahahahaha!
 Oh, the futility!
 The Flame Clock... is life itself.
 One might say, a coalescence of the will to live."
 They dropped on the floor facing him.
 Eunie's ouroboros tucked her wings back.
 "I very much doubt it's going to break _THAT_ easily now, is it?"

-Noah{{footnote: Or was it Lanz, writer can't recognize the exact tone, though the Ouroboros in the picture looked like Noah's to one's eyes.}}, in a low tone: "Sparks...
+Noah{{footnote: Or was it Lanz, translator can't recognize the exact tone, though the Ouroboros in the picture looked like Noah's to one's eyes.}}, in a low tone: "Sparks...
 We almost had it, too..."

 "Hah.
 A fool's errand indeed."
 The flame clock continued to heal his wounds.
 "But you now, I appreciate what you've done.
 For bringing your lovely selves... _SO.
 CLOSE.
 UP_.
 Because now I can look upon you in all your radiance."
 He pointed at his eyes.
 "Wahahahah" Then, he rose into the air, gathering the electrical beam barrage again.